Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Does a property price drop look likely in Christchurch as of 2026?

-As of January 2026, the likelihood of a meaningful property price decline in Christchurch over the next 12 months is low, unless a major external shock hits the economy.
+As of 2026, the risk of a meaningful Christchurch property price decline over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Christchurch.